shasderias/ilysa/README.md

 # Ilysa

+## Everything is currently broken.
+Repo is made public for testing purposes.
+Please wait for the release announcement before using.

 Ilysa is a Go library that helps you create your favorite lighting patterns with speed and ease (probably)!

 ## Sell Me